manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 and other pitfalls relating to delegation.
 As a consequence composition has taken a backseat to inheritance in real-world Java app development.

-Considering Oracle does not appear to have a plan on the table to address this veritable missing link, perhaps it's time to take matters in our own hands, albeit as a compiler plugin.
-The main idea is to provide comprehensive language support for interface composition using a form of _true delegation_.
+The main idea here is to use manifold as a foundation for supplementing the Java language with features necessary for developers to apply interface composition concisely and reliably in their projects.

+## Goals

+Provide language features necessary so that interface composition is at an equal footing with class inheritance regarding ease of use, IDE accessibility, etc. Toward that goal these features should:

+* eliminate boilerplate delegation code
+* provide true delegation (solve the _self_ problem)
+* support runtime assignment of delegates (constructor injection etc.)
+* integrate into IntelliJ and Android plugins for manifold

 ## Interface delegation

-Interface delegation is the primary function of the compositional model.
-It should be integrated as a concise, declarative language construct so that composing a class with interfaces is natural and straightforward.
+Interface delegation is the primary function of the compositional model presented here.
+It will be integrated as a concise, declarative language construct so that composing a class with interfaces is natural and straightforward.
 As such, a class utilizing this feature is void of boilerplate delegation code.

 ```java
 public interface Sample {